wp-plugins/blaatschaap-oauth/readme.txt

 License: BSD
 License URI: http://opensource.org/licenses/BSD-3-Clause

+This plugin turns your WordPress website into an OAuth Consumer.
-This plugin allows your users to sign in with any OAuth provider.
+It allowsallows your users to sign in with any OAuth provider.
-There are many pre-configured sites such as Facebook, Google and Microsoft.
+This plugin comes with many pre-configured sites such as Facebook, Google, LinkedIn, Microsoft, Twitter, Tumblr and many others.
+It is possible to configure any OAuth Provider with this plugin.

 == Description ==